5K Running Plan for Beginners to Advanced Runners

 Choosing Your Training Plan

-The 5K Running Plan for Beginners is for new runners and anyone who is currently walking or able to walk for at least 25 minutes.
-The beginners 5K plan includes run-walking and gradually builds up your running time until you can run a full 5K at the end of 8 weeks.
+The Couch to 5K Training Plan is for new runners and anyone who is currently walking or able to walk for at least 25 minutes.
+The beginners 5K plan includes run-walking and gradually builds up your running time until you can run a full 5K at the end of 9 weeks.
 This plan focuses on building your cardiovascular fitness base and endurance to be able to run for a full 5K, or 3.1 miles.
 The beginners’ training program does not have speed work as it focuses solely on building your fitness base and endurance.
 For runners who can already run a whole 5K, check out the advanced plan to work on your speed and pacing.

 The 5K Running Plan for Advanced Runners is for people who can already run 5K but want to work on speed.
-This plan will help you run a faster 5K in 8 weeks.
-The plan includes benchmark runs, tempo runs, intervals, and base runs.
+If you have some running experience and have completed 5K races, this plan is for you.
+The plan will help you run faster paces in your 5K races.
+The plan includes more intense workouts such as benchmark runs, tempo runs, and intervals.
+If you're already able to run longer distances and run for the duration of a 5K, the advanced training program will help you PR and includes speed work for each training week as well as base runs.

 Here are some helpful terms to know in the plan: